AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/multiple-sites.md

 -  For Starter Production only

    Add the new domain to Fastly, see [Manage domains](../cdn/fastly-custom-cache-configuration.md#manage-domains), or [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to request assistance.
-In addition, you must add the new domain to the **Domains** tab in the Project Web Interface: `https://<zone>.magento.cloud/projects/<project-ID>/edit`
+In addition, you must add the new domain to the **Domains** tab in the Cloud Console: `https://<zone>.magento.cloud/projects/<project-ID>/edit`

 ## Configure local installation